zerodivide1/zerodivide1.github.io/_posts/2016-05-13-considering-a-macbook-pro.md

 them up on my home server for "production" use, or even use services "off-the-shelf", and with the recent releases for Docker on Windows or Mac, working with containers locally is now even easier than ever before.
+So this brings me to the rationale for considering the switch to a Mac: the OSX kernel is Unix-based (Mach to be specific), and contains at the heart of a system extremely close to that of a Linux-based system; it also has a very fast and un-intrusive UI with one feature that I have loved since I first worked it in very early versions of Windows and in most Linux UIs: multiple desktops.
+The other thing I have come to really appreciate about the MacBook I work with is its shear speed.
+Though I don't really like tight hardware integrations in general, on a laptop it only makes sense, and when the OS is designed & tested with specific hardware on a laptop in mind, the result can be very performant, and this is certainly the case with the laptop I work with.
+And finally, I have been generally unimpressed with Microsoft recently.
+They recently seem to be changing things for change-sake and not really improving things (much the same way Apple has been going about their offerings since Jobs passed away).
+In fact, its very telling that Microsoft is struggling as their flagship OS has undergone 2 major revisions in the span of time that I got the laptop I'm looking to replace, and I have yet to upgrade from Windows 7 on it since I've seen no benefit to doing so.